m-dayana/website_draft/README.md

 ## GitHub Pages

-This website is hosted on GitHub Pages and is available at: [Your GitHub Pages URL]
+This website is hosted on GitHub Pages and is available at: https://m-dayana.github.io/website_draft/